 The building has 3 floors and a lot of stairs that could make difficult the visit for disabled people.

-Free admission (valid ID or proof of entitlement required): Arles, citizens; students; under 25; groups:1 free ticket for 25; journalists; museums curators; ICOM members; and on the first Sunday of each month
+Free admission (valid ID or proof of entitlement required): Arles citizens ; students under 25; young people under 18; groups :1 free ticket for 25; journalists ; museums curators ; unemployed individuals ; disabled visitors ; ICOM members; and on the first Sunday of each month